 The scent of fresh blood on an undercurrent of primeval decay choked Élodie Rousseau, nearly bringing her to her knees.
-She strove to keep her steps silent in the deep snow below the cave’s gaping black maw.
-High overhead, the midday sun turned the pocket of white brutally bright but gave no warmth.
+She strove to keep her steps silent in the snow below the cave’s gaping black maw.
+High above the evergreens stretching to the mountain peak, the midday sun blazed down.
+The pocket of white shone brutally bright but gave no warmth.

 A cold sweat chilled her to the bone and played havoc with her grip on her rifle.
-The eerie scream that sent her sprinting up the final leg of the incline still rang in her ears, echoing with disbelief and horror.
+The scream that sent her sprinting up the final leg of the ascent still rang in her ears, echoing with disbelief and horror.

 Gray Owl was right.
-Only death lived in this once sacred stone.
+Only death lived in this once sacred place.

-A wise daughter of the land would’ve heeded her old friend’s warning to stay away, to look to the future, to focus on her gift helping people find their way in the wilderness… rather than getting lost in the past.
-But death was what had drawn her to this isolated mountainside.
+A wise daughter of the land would’ve heeded her old friend’s warning to stay away, to look to the future, to focus on her gift of helping people find their way in the wilderness… rather than getting lost in the past.
+But death was what had drawn her to this isolated mountain cave.

-Were her parents inside this cave?
+Were her parents inside?
 After sixteen years, would she finally find their remains only to stay with them forever?

 The leather-skinned prospector she’d heard drowning his demons in Fort Shelton’s rum-hole had babbled like a spooked greenhorn.
-This cave, he’d proclaimed, held far too many bones.
+This cavern, he’d proclaimed, contained far too many bones.
 The human kind.
 Lost loved ones lay here.
 Long forgotten.

 Not so her parents.
-She’d never stopped searching for them in the faces of all she met.
+She’d never stopped searching for a glimpse of them in everyone she met.

 Behind a jagged fall of rock, barely a dozen strides up the slope, the humped shoulders of a giant creature rose like a phantom.

 She froze with her finger on her rifle trigger.
-Her adoptive father, Eagle Feather’s counsel steadied her hand: Never shoot until you see, with clear eyes, what you might kill.
+Her adoptive father, Eagle Feather’s advice steadied her hand: Never shoot until you see, with clear eyes, what you might kill.

 With an echoing snort, the creature disappeared into the cave.
-Its sudden movement made the tips of its dark fur flash like frosted sliver.
-The fear threatening to smother her vanished as well.
-She hadn’t stumbled upon an evil spirit, but a grizzly bear guarding its den—and maybe its cubs.
+The tips of its dark fur flashed like frosted silver with the sudden movement.
+The fear threatening to suffocate her vanished as well.
+She hadn’t stumbled upon an evil spirit, but a grizzly bear guarding its den and maybe its cubs.

-The smell of a battle, blood, and gore but surprisingly no gunpowder, remained strong, coming from a stand of dark green firs on her left.
-Glancing between the trees and the cave, she hastened toward the bear’s prey.
-The snow beneath her feet plummeted into a ravine.
-A swathe of scarlet severed the white in two.
+The smell of a battle—blood and gore but no gunpowder—remained strong.
+It came from a wall of dark green firs on her left.
+Glancing between the trees and the black hole, she hastened toward the bear’s prey.
+The snow plummeted into a ravine.
+A slash of scarlet severed the white in two.